DCU - Electronic & Computer Engineering with a Major in Internet of Things

 Deloitte, Blockchain Lab: I work in the consulting side of Deloitte which help clients to develop blockchain capabilities.
 From identifying the best use case, assessing suitability, developing proof of concepts and building market-ready solutions.

-A citizen of the world and food lover
+About Me: A citizen of the world and food lover

 I love trying new types of food I like to visit new restaurants and make it a rule for myself to try not to visit the same restaurant twice so I can discover new places.
 I am lucky to have a job that allows me to do this and as well as travel now countries.
 So far since the start of last year, I’ve been to America, Portugal, Hamburg, London, Denmark and many more through work or speaking at tech conferences.